Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Your child aged over 18 years old (if they are your dependent)

-You must demonstrate that you are in a committed relationship with your partner (if unmarried), including cohabiting for the two years prior to your application.
+You must demonstrate that you are in a committed relationship with your partner (if unmarried), including cohabiting for the two years before your application.

-If your dependent child is aged over 16 years, they must live with you (unless at school), must not be married, and they must depend on you for financial support.
+If your dependent child is over 16, they must live with you (unless at school), not be married, and must depend on you for financial support.

 How We Can Help